ritvikindupuri/Orbitwatch-final-/TECHNICAL_DOCS.md

 The app attempts to connect to `https://www.space-track.org/ajaxauth/login`.
 *   **Method:** POST
 *   **Payload:** `identity` (username), `password`.
-*   **Query:** We execute two parallel queries to `basicspacedata/query` to fetch LEO and GEO subsets simultaneously.
+*   **Query:** We execute a specific query to `basicspacedata/query` to fetch the GEO catalog.

 ### 4.2 The CORS Fallback Mechanism
 **Problem:** Space-Track.org does not set `Access-Control-Allow-Origin` headers for localhost requests.
 **Solution:** The service catches the `Failed to fetch` error.
-If detected, it automatically loads `FALLBACK_TLE_SNAPSHOT`—a hardcoded constant containing real TLE strings for ~20 major satellites (Starlink, GPS, NOAA, etc.).
+If detected, it automatically loads `FALLBACK_TLE_SNAPSHOT`—a hardcoded constant containing real TLE strings for major GEO satellites (Intelsat, GOES, Galaxy, etc.).
 This ensures the app is always demonstrable, even without a proxy server.

 ---